 When inspecting a new pair of instruments, you should perform a ‘closure test’.
-To do so, hold the clippers up to a light and close the clippers slowly while inspecting the cutting surface.
-The surface should come together at the same time in a uniform fashion.
+To do so, hold the clippers up to a light and close the clippers slowly while inspecting the cutting surfaces as they come together.
+The surfaces should come together at the same time in a uniform fashion.
 If one area is touching and you can see the light through another area, uneven wear and tear may occur, deteriorating the cutting surface of the clippers at an enhanced rate.

 Proper Use and Care